pkkk19/Lead-Scoring-Case-Study/README.md

 # Results

-  -The logistic regression model successfully assigned lead scores to potential customers, with high   conversion probabilities identified.
+  - The logistic regression model successfully assigned lead scores to potential customers, with high   conversion probabilities identified.
-  -The model’s sensitivity and accuracy were in line with the company’s goal of achieving a lead conversion rate of around 80%.
+  - The model’s sensitivity and accuracy were in line with the company’s goal of achieving a lead conversion rate of around 80%.

 # Editing and Contributions
   - Reporting Issues: If you encounter any bugs or issues, please create an issue on GitHub under the Issues tab.
-  -Contributing: Contributions are welcome!
+  - Contributing: Contributions are welcome!
 Feel free to submit pull requests to improve the model or add features.
-  -Collaboration: For significant changes or new features, it's recommended to open a discussion to ensure smooth collaboration.
+  - Collaboration: For significant changes or new features, it's recommended to open a discussion to ensure smooth collaboration.